 FAQs

 Tahi Tonga do not offer transfers and instead meet our guests at the Departure point.
-Most accommodations will help you with transfers.
+The departure point is very central, and most accommodations will help you with transfers.
 Alternately, you can enquire with us for taxi recommendations.

-We take a maximum of 10 guests on Ika Nui and a maximum of 8 swimmers (2 swim groups) on Whale Swim excursions.
+We take a maximum of 10 guests on vessel’s and a maximum of 2 swim groups (4 swimmers per group) in whale excursions.

 No. Certain activities are not allowed on a Sunday in Tonga, including the ones we offer.
 Tonga is a Christian country, and most things are closed on a Sunday.

 Yes.
-There are 4 of us that have started this company together all with more than 10 years experience around boats, the ocean and whales and it will be any combo of us out there on the day and behind the scenes!
+Tahi Tonga is owner operated, which means we will personally be there to share your experience with you.
+There are 4 of us that have started this company together all with more than 10 years experience each in Tonga around boats, the ocean, whales and business.
+It will be any combo of us out there on the day and behind the scenes alongside our fully trained team.

 Our tours are in the open ocean, where (depending on the weather) you might experience swells and wind chop.
 For some of our excursions, such as whale watching and swimming, we will spend periods of time idle.
-This increases the likeliness of seasickness for some guests, and we do strongly advise you to pre-prepare for this.
+This increases the likeliness of seasickness for some guests, and we do strongly advise you to pre-prepare for this even if you are unsure if you get seasickness or not.

 Sea sickness is not grounds for seeking a refund from the tour.